-Beginning in 2020, the variables CVDLAYCA53, CVDLAYDN53, and CVDLAYPM53 describe data from the COVID (CV) section of the MEPS HC questionnaire, which was administered in Panel 23 Round 7, Panel 24 Round 5, and Panel 25 Round 3.
-This supplement gathers information on whether a person was delayed in getting medical care, dental treatment, and prescription medicine due to the coronavirus pandemic from March 2020 to interview date.
+The COVID (CV) section of the MEPS HC questionnaire was administered in Panel 23 Rounds 7 - 9, Panel 24 Rounds 5 - 7, Panel 25 Rounds 3 - 5, and Panel 26 Rounds 1 - 3.
+This supplement gathers information on whether a person was delayed in getting medical care (CVDLAYCA31, CVDLAYCA42, CVDLAYCA53), dental treatment (CVDLAYDN31, CVDLAYDN42, CVDLAYDN53), and prescription medicine (CVDLAYPM31, CVDLAYPM42, CVDLAYPM53) due to the coronavirus pandemic, as well as whether the person ever acquired a COVID-19 vaccination (CVVACCINE42, CVVACCINE53) and ever had a COVID-19 booster vaccination (BOOSTERSHOT53).